 How to Compost Human Waste

 This article provides a general overview on how to compost human waste.
 It’s not much different from regular composting, but there are a few important things to know.
 If you follow a few simple steps, you will be able to compost human waste safely and easily, with zero odor.

-Experts recommend that waste removed from a toilet sit undisturbed and in a dry location for between 12 weeks and 1 year.
-However, if you live in a cooler climate, I don’t think it would hurt to increase that time frame, just to be safe.
+Experts recommend that waste removed from a composting toilet or waterless toilet sit undisturbed in a compost bin outside for between 6 months and 2 years.
+However, if you live in a cooler climate, I suggest letting it sit for a full two years, just to be safe.

-Your waste must be stored in a container that is not open to the bottom.
+Your waste should ideally be stored in a container that is not open to the bottom.
 You do not want anything to leach out of the container, and potentially contaminate groundwater, or be accessible to kids or animals.
 A compost “pile” is not acceptable.

 I like the rotating plastic compost bins that are commercially available.
-Home Depot and local hardware stores have them for around $100.
+Home Depot and local hardware stores have them for around $100-$200.
 It is possible to spend far more, if you choose.
-You could also build your own with an old oil drum, if you are handy.
+You could also build your own with an old plastic drum, if you are handy.
 The composting process is more rapid in a rotating drum.
 Nothing can leach out.
 And when it comes time to empty, it is possible with some of the drums to get a wheelbarrow under that drum for easy removal of the contents.

 You need two drums, and you only use one at a time.
 Start using the first drum.
 It will take many months to fill it up, even a year or more, depending on usage and the size of the drum.
 When the first drum is full, add lime, and start using the second drum.
 When the second drum is full, the contents of the first drum should be ready for the plants.